combustion-engine/combustion/README.md

 Combustion Game Engine
 ----------------------

+# WIP

+This protject is a total mess right now.
+I've been rewriting and refining everything from the bottom up.
+This message will be removed whenever things get a bit more stable.

 ## Engine Crates

 Most parts of the engine have been separated into multiple crates for both organizational purposes and to improve compile times.